orcohen9826/ML-Classification-Final-Project/README.md

 - The mean values (green bars) are not centered, indicating potential skewness in the distributions.

 This variation in feature scales and distributions necessitates preprocessing steps such as normalization or standardization to ensure all features contribute appropriately to the model's decision-making process.

-## Project Summary

-### Objective
-The goal of this project was to develop a high-performing machine learning classifier for a multi-class classification problem, with a focus on achieving a high F1 score on the test data.

 ### Methodology